mpdylan/mpdylan.github.io/research.md

 This transformation has gained recent attention for its ability to easily produce formulas for solutions to several soliton equations; the Lax equations associated to, for instance, the KdV equation are preserved under the Darboux transformation, so starting from a known solution to KdV one may apply the Darboux transformation and obtain a new solution to KdV.
 Remarkably, even the trivial solution may be used as a starting point to construct nontrivial solutions, including the general multisoliton solution.

-An analogue of this transformation also exists in the discrete Schroedinger operator setting, where it is known as a single commutation method, since the construction of the new operator is accomplished by factoring the initial operator into two first-order operators and permuting the factors.
+An analogue of this transformation also exists in the setting of discrete operators, where it is known as a single commutation method, since the construction of the new operator is accomplished by factoring the initial operator into two first-order operators and permuting the factors.
-In my dissertation I show that this single commutation may be made infinitesimal in a manner following the analogous procedure of McKean[^1]
+In my dissertation I show that this single commutation may be made infinitesimal in a manner following the analogous procedure of McKean[^1].
+This infinitesimal transformation generates a non-local flow on the space of Jacobi operators which may be localized in a manner that generates, at various orders, all flows of the Toda hierarchy of lattice equations.

 ## Machine learning and OCR